 Nevada has a long history of hosting elements of the United States military.
 It began at places like Ft.
 Churchill during the time emigrants where crossing Nevada to reach the promised land in California.
 Today, Nevada hosts prominent military installations like the Nevada National Guard, Naval Air Station Fallon (home of Top Gun pilots) and Nellis Air Force Base near Las Vegas, home of the USAF Thunderbirds.

 Fee-free Days on Federal Lands

-During the Veterans Day weekend, November 10 - 12, recreation-related fees for visitors to lands administered by the Nevada BLM will be waived.
+During the Veterans Day weekend, November 9 - 11, recreation-related fees for visitors to lands administered by the Nevada BLM will be waived.
 Some fees will remain in effect - overnight camping, cabin rentals, and group day use fees.
 Other federal lands will also be observing the same fee-free days.
-For example, the National Park Service will open over 100 units in its system, including Death Valley National Park and Lake Mead National Recreation Area in Nevada.
+For example, the National Park Service will open all units in its system, including Great Basin National Park, Death Valley National Park and Lake Mead National Recreation Area in Nevada.
+Fees that will be waived are entrance fees, commercial tour fees, and transportation entrance fees.
+Other fees are not included unless specified.
 Check the websites for information about lands administered by other federal agencies.